 Encrypted .BAK files by ransomware

 .BAK files are backup files created by applications or databases (e.g., SQL Server, MySQL, ERP software).
-They are intended to restore data in case of failure or corruption.
-When these files are infected by ransomware, they usually undergo encryption or corruption.
+They are designed to restore data in the event of a failure or corruption.
+When these files are infected by ransomware, they typically undergo encryption.
 This encryption makes it impossible to access the data without the corresponding key.

 2️⃣ Symptoms of an infected .BAK file